isomerpages/moe-springfieldsec/_admissions/Sec 1 Posting 2026.md

 information on Full Subject-Based Banding (FSBB) and Personalised Digital Learning Programme (PDLP).
 You will also get a chance to meet with your child’s/ ward’s Form Teachers.
-We would also like to invite parents to stay on after the briefing to join us in our campfire to celebrate the rounding up of SIR with your child/ ward and also watch a special performance that they will be putting up as a class.
+We would also like to invite parents to stay on after the briefing to join us in our <strong>campfire, from 6.45pm to 8.00pm</strong> to celebrate the rounding up of SIR with your child/ ward and also watch a special performance that they will be putting up as a class.
 In view of the late dismissal on 7 Jan (Wed), your child/ward would be allowed to report to school by 8.00 a.m. the following day, 8 Jan (Thu).</p>
 <p>Detailed information on the SIR activities that your child/ ward will
 be going through will be sent to parents/ guardians via Parents gateway (PG).</p>